Škoda Auto: Post World War II

+Starting in 1957, the Škoda Octavia, and later the Felicia, were imported to the United States amid a wave of new imports as some American consumers sought out cars smaller than typical Detroit offerings. Škoda’s American dealerships, concentrated on the West Coast and in the Northeast, quickly encountered buyer resistance due to the Cold War political climate in ways that comparable Western European cars did not.
+The cars were also not well supported after sale, making even minor repairs difficult.
+U.S. sales peaked in 1959 but fell sharply after 1960, and many were sold at steep discounts.
+A few later cars, including 1000MB models, were sold in the U.S. as late as 1966-67, but in very small numbers. Škoda has not sold vehicles in the U.S. since then, but did sell cars in Canada from 1984 to 1990.

-In the late 1980s, Škoda (then named Automobilové závody, národní podnik or abbreviated AZNP) was still manufacturing cars that conceptually dated back to the 1960s.
+In the late 1980s, Škoda (then named Automobilové závody, národní podnik or abbreviated AZNP) was still manufacturing cars that conceptually dated back to the 1960s, and in Western Europe at least, were aimed squarely at the budget end of the market.
 Rear-engined models such as the Škoda 105/120 (Estelle) and Rapid sold steadily and performed well against more modern makes in races such as the RAC Rally in the 1970s and 1980s.
 They won their class in the RAC rally for 17 years running.
 They were powered by a 130 PS, 1289 cc engine.
-In spite of its dated image and becoming the subject of negative jokes – What do you call a Škoda with a sunroof?
-A skip! – Škodas remained a common sight on the roads of the United Kingdom and Western Europe throughout the 1970s and 1980s.
+Despite its dated image and becoming the subject of negative jokes, what do you call a Škoda with a sunroof?
+A skip!–Škodas remained a common sight on the roads of the United Kingdom and Western Europe throughout the 1970s and 1980s.

-Sport versions of the Estelle and earlier models were produced, using the name "Rapid".
+Sport versions of the Estelle and earlier models were produced, using the name "Rapid" (originally sold as the Garde in some markets).
 Soft-top versions were also available.
 The Rapid was once described as the "poor man's Porsche", and had significant sales success in the UK during the 1980s.

 In 1987, the Favorit was introduced, and was one of a trio of compact front-wheel drive hatchbacks from the three main Eastern Bloc manufacturers around that time, the others being VAZ's Lada Samara and Zastava's Yugo Sana.
 The Favorit's appearance was the work of Italian design company Bertone.
-With some motor technology licensed from western Europe, but still using the Škoda-designed 1289 cc engine, Škoda engineers designed a car comparable to western production.
+With some motor technology licensed from Western Europe, but still using the Škoda-designed 1289 cc engine, Škoda engineers designed a car comparable to Western production.
 The technological gap still existed, but began closing rapidly.
 The Favorit was very popular in Czechoslovakia and other Eastern Bloc countries.
-It also sold well in Western Europe, especially in the UK and Denmark due to its low price, and was regarded as solid and reliable.
+It also sold well in Western Europe, especially in the UK and Denmark, due to its low price, and was regarded as solid and reliable.
 However, it was perceived as having poor value compared with contemporary Western European designs.
 The Favorit's trim levels were improved, and it continued to be sold until the introduction of the Felicia in 1994.